Scrapbook Titles and Sayings, Martin Luther King

 TIME LINE: 1968 - Poor People's Campaign marches on Washington, DC.

-For more Civil Rights in America see http://en.wikipedia.org/wiki/Timeline_of_the_African-American_Civil_Rights_Movement
+For more Civil Rights in America visit this wiki page.

 • Times like this remind us of all that matters most in life ...
 And we realize the things that matter most aren't really "things" at all.